ld4lt/Business-use-cases-for-the-use-of-Linguistic-Linked-Data/README.md

 # Business-use-cases-for-the-use-of-Linguistic-Linked-Data
-Business use cases for the use of Linguistic Linked Data in content analytics processes - Phase II
+Business use cases for the use of Linguistic Linked Data in content analytics processes